 In February, the national carrier had advertised 197 posts of pilots for its A320 aircraft that mainly flies on domestic routes.
 According to the airline, around 260 candidates were called for the first round, the simulator test, and 160 were selected for the interviews, that was to be followed by hiring.

-- Air India recruitment for 500 cabin crew posts, class 12th pass can apply
+- Air India recruitment 2018: Apply for 295 cabin crew posts, eligibility criteria and stipend details

 - DGCA may make psychometric tests for pilots mandatory